(Photo by ©Summit Entertainment, Chuck Zlotnick/©Walt Disney Studios Motion Pictures, ©Universal Pictures, ©Paramount Pictures)

 Opening in: TBD

-We don’t know what the story will entail, but we do know that a third entry in the beloved Reese Witherspoon comedy franchise Legally Blonde is set to come out sometime reportedly in 2023.
+We don’t know what the story will entail, and we don’t know exactly when it will debut, but it was given a 2023 release date at one point, so we’ll keep it here until we know more.
+This is, of course, the third entry in the beloved Reese Witherspoon comedy franchise about a young woman who goes to law school on a whim and finds surprising success.
 The film has been in development since 2018 and was originally scheduled to open in 2020, but various delays — including, yes, the coronavirus — set it back.
 We know that Jennifer Coolidge is returning, and the film will be the feature debut of director Jamie Suk.